Wang 2200

 The Wang 2200 was an all-in-one minicomputer released by Wang Laboratories in May 1973.
 Unlike some other desktop computers, such as the HP 9830, it had a cathode-ray tube (CRT) in a cabinet that also included an integrated computer-controlled cassette tape storage unit and keyboard.
-It as microcoded to run BASIC on startup, making it similar to home computers of a few years later.
+It was microcoded to run BASIC on startup, making it similar to home computers of a few years later.
 About 65,000 systems were shipped in its lifetime and it found wide use in small and medium-size businesses worldwide.

-The 2200 from a singular desktop computer into larger systems able to support up to 16 workstations which utilized commercial disk technologies that appeared in the late 1970s and early 1980s.
+The 2200 series evolved from a singular desktop computer into larger systems able to support up to 16 workstations which utilized commercial disk technologies that appeared in the late 1970s and early 1980s.
 The disk subsystems could be attached to up to 15 computers giving a theoretical upper limit of 240 workstations in a single cluster.

-Unlike the other product lines such as the VS and OIS, Wang Laboratories used value-added resellers (VARs) to customize and market 2200 systems.
-One such solution deployed dozens of 2200 systems and was developed in conjunction with Hawaii- and Hong Kong-based firm, Algorithms, Inc. It provided paging (beeper) services for much of the Hong Kong market in the early 1980s.
+Unlike other Wang product lines such as the VS and OIS, value-added resellers (VARs) were used to customize and market 2200 systems to customers.
+One such solution deployed dozens of 2200 systems and was developed in conjunction with Hawaii and Hong Kong–based firm, Algorithms, Inc. It provided paging (beeper) services for much of the Hong Kong market in the early 1980s.